Terms and Conditions of Sale

 The Publisher uses authorized service providers to facilitate the collection and processing of its Clients' data.
 These providers may be located outside the European Union.

-The Publisher has previously ensured that its service providers implement appropriate safeguards and comply with strict conditions regarding confidentiality, use, and data protection, for example through the U.S. Privacy Shield.
+The Publisher has previously ensured that its service providers implement adequate safeguards and comply with strict conditions regarding confidentiality, use, and data protection, for example through standard contractual clauses (SCC) and/or, where applicable, through the EU-US Data Privacy Framework (depending on the provider).

 The Publisher uses the following subcontractors: